Udayraj123/terminal-customizations/git-pr/README.md

 git config --global credential.helper store
 ```

-2. Save github creds to hub(one time)
+2. Go to any git project to trigger hub to ask credentials for the first time:
 ```
-cd your-project/
+cd any-git-project/
 hub browse -u
 ```
 Note: hub also supports 2 factor authentication.